emmacbd/emmacbd/README.md

 ## About Me:
 Software developer with a background in literature and linguistics, and experience in a variety of forward-facing customer service roles.

 I bring curiosity and compassion to my work and I understand the importance of empathetic problem-solving.
-I've developed the ability to listen and collaborate effectively with people from all walks of life and I believe as a software developer I can use these skills to build meaningful and intuitive tools.
+I've developed the ability to listen and collaborate effectively with people from all walks of life.
+I believe as a software developer I can use these skills to build meaningful and intuitive tools that value developer empathy and advance accessibility for all.

 Outside of work I love rock climbing, music, and honing my improv skills!